mabiasoft/vuln_node_express/README.md

 Go to the Actions section of your repository, and you should see the new workflow running.

-You choose the kind of project to practice for Software Scans go for Project A & B and Dynamic Application Scan go for Project C
+You choose the kind of project to practice for Software Coding Scans go for Project A & B and Dynamic Application Scan go for Project C

 Project A:  Dependency Scanning with Dependabot